AnthonyCalandra/modern-cpp-features/CPP20.md

 ## C++20 Language Features

 ### Concepts
-*Class templates, function templates, and non-template functions (typically members of class templates) may be associated with a constraint, which specifies requirements on template arguments, which can be used to select the most appropriate function overloads and template specializations.*
+Class templates, function templates, and non-template functions (typically members of class templates) may be associated with a *constraint*, which specifies requirements on template arguments, which can be used to select the most appropriate function overloads and template specializations.

-Named sets of such requirements are called concepts.
-Each concept is a predicate, evaluated at compile time, and becomes a part of the interface of a template where it is used as a constraint.
+Named sets of such requirements are called *concepts*.
+Each concept is a predicate, evaluated at compile time, and becomes a part of the interface of a template where it is used as a *constraint*.

 ```c++
 #include <string>